 Swiss Made Amber

-Towards the middle of the second century and in the following centuries the flourishing amber industry gradually dwindled away, due to the broken connection with northern Europe because of the invasions by ‘barbarians’.
+Towards the middle of the second century and in the following centuries, the flourishing amber industry gradually dwindled away by the invasions of the ‘barbarians’.

 Amber is found in large quantities in the Baltic sea and Scandinavian countries (the oldest finds are in Denmark), but also in Switzerland.

 The most important finds have been made at Münchenstein, south of Bern.